Battle of the Most Convenient

 For you ladies who are tender headed or dread the braid down process, no worries.
 With both clip-ins and tape-in extensions, there is no need for your hair to be braided.
 Of course, if you would like to have a small braid or two in place for the extensions, that's fine too.

 Work and spend smarter ladies not harder.

-- Take another small piece of taped extension and place on top of the previous piece.
+- Take another small piece of taped extension and place it on top of the previous piece.

 Tape-ins should be done by a professional which will cost you money which varies amongst stylists.
 A tape-in installation can take up to 1 to 2 hours.
 Because there is a powerful adhesive applied.
 This application should not be rushed; for your sake.

-- Take your longer clip-ins and install from back to front
+- Take your longer clip-ins and install them from back to front.

 Clip-ins compared to tape-ins do not take as long to install.
 They also do not take as much care and steadiness of the hands either.
 They can be done by yourself or by someone else.
 Now installing some clip-ins can take anywhere from 10-30 minutes.
 It may take you longer if you aren't sure what style you want or if you are using a lot of small clip-ins.